yarnpkg/website/_posts/2017-07-11-lets-dev-a-package-manager.md

 //     → {name: "react", reference: "/tmp/react-15.3.2.tar.gz"}
 ```

 And ... that's it!
 If we see a semver range, we just have to query the NPM registry to retrieve the list of all available versions.
-One we obtain it, it's just a matter of selecting the best one thanks to the `maxSatisfying` function provided by the semver module, and we're all set.
+Once we've obtained it, it's just a matter of selecting the best one (which is made easy thanks to the `maxSatisfying` function provided by the semver module), and we're all set.

 Note that we don't need to do anything particular with semver versions, direct URLs, nor filesystem paths, since they'll always refer to a single package at any given time.
 So when we encounter them, we can just return them back without doing anything fancy.

-Thanks to this function, we can now rest assured that our references will always be pinned references!
+Thanks to this function, we can now rest assured that the references we'll send to our `fetchPackage` function will always be pinned references!
 Another day, another great victory for us.

 * * *